ExplainableML/eml_website/content/publications/Unbalancedness-in-Neural-Monge-Maps.md

 </br>

 We demonstrate the importance of learning unbalanced Monge maps on three different domain translation tasks leveraging three different (balanced) Monge map estimators, which showcases the flexibility of our proposed method.
+We find that unbalancedness enhances the performance in all three of these settings.

 </br>

-We demonstrate that unbalancedness enhances the performance in all three of these settings.
 In particular, We apply our method to existing estimators across two unpaired __single-cell translation__ settings.
 Here, we show how unbalancedness is crucial in recovering meaningful single-cell __trajectories over time__ with _OT-ICNN_ and in predicting cellular responses to __cell perturbations__ with _Monge Gap_.
 Moreover, we demonstrate that while OT-FM performs competitively in __unpaired image translation__, unbalancedness (UOT-FM) further elevates these results and better preserves relevant input features.

 </br>